blashin888/conditions-for-non-fragility/draft.md

 It reflects observed conditions.

+---

-1. From Reaction to Structure
+### 1. From Reaction to Structure

 The starting point is not theory, but experience.

 A conflict occurs:

-A user brings fresh information
+- A user brings fresh information

-A system responds with caution
+- A system responds with caution

-The user perceives denial
+- The user perceives denial

 The reaction is immediate: frustration.

 But when paused and examined,

 the conflict reveals a structural misalignment:

-The “present” is not shared
+- The “present” is not shared

-Trust is weighted differently
+- Trust is weighted differently

-Responsibility is handled asymmetrically
+- Responsibility is handled asymmetrically

-Non-fragility begins here:
+Non-fragility begins here.

-Not by suppressing reaction, but by inserting a pause before escalation
+Not by suppressing reaction,
+but by inserting a pause before escalation.

+---

 2. Trust as Allocation, Not Truth